GRMC Golf Outing Lands Big Funds for Equipment

 “Each year brings new golfers, new contests and opportunities to have fun with our supporters.
-We truly appreciate everyone’s involvement from sponsors, community members, and business partners for the success of this event.
+We truly appreciate everyone’s involvement from sponsors that bring in golf cart rental, community members, and business partners for the success of this event.
 The $24,000 is designated for the equipment within the hospital such as new medical vitals monitoring equipment and spinning bikes for the fitness center,” says Todd C. Linden, GRMC president and CEO.
 “I want to say thank you to everyone involved in this day.
 Based on the scores, we had a great day of golfing, socializing, and fundraising for GRMC.”

 This golf planning committee decided to have contests or activity at each of the 18 holes on the course.
 Golfers had to putt blindfolded at Hole 8 and wearing blurry goggles on Hole 15, just to test their skills.
 Wes Finch Auto Plaza provided four chances for golfers to take home hole-in-one contest prizes, but no one was able to take one of those prizes home this year.

 Hole 1: Straightest drive/closest to the line went to Jeremy Vesely and Jamie Wang, each winning $50 cash.

 Hole 2: Closest to the pin in within circle went to Les Wilson with a prize of $50 cash sponsored by Grinnell Firestone.

 Hole 3: Closest to the pin in one stroke went to Tony Foth and Becky Froias, each winning $50 cash, sponsored by IMEG Corporation.